 On June 2, 2021, the Company and certain of its subsidiaries, as borrowers, entered into a Credit Agreement (the "JPMorgan ABL Credit Agreement"), with JPMorgan Chase Bank, N.A., as agent and lender for a \$67,500,000 senior secured revolving credit facility (the "JPMorgan ABL Facility").
 The JPMorgan ABL Credit Agreement replaced the Company's existing asset-based revolving credit agreement, dated as of March 27, 2014 (the "Wells Fargo ABL Facility," formerly known as the "Amended ABL Facility" in prior filings), with General Electric Capital Corporation, since assigned to Wells Fargo Bank, National Association.
 The Company pays a commitment fee (0.25% - 0.375%) based on the unused portion of the revolving credit facility.
-Any amounts borrowed under the JPMorgan ABL Facility will bear interest at either (i) Eurodollar spread plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid and base rate subject to a 1.00% floor).
+Any amounts borrowed under the JPMorgan ABL Facility bore interest at either (i) LIBOR plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid and base rate subject to a 1.00% floor).
 The JPMorgan ABL Facility matures in June 2026.
-As of December 31, 2022 and 2021, the weighted average interest rate on the credit facility with JPMorgan Chase Bank was 1.88%.
+As of December 31, 2023 and 2022, the weighted average interest rate on the credit facility with JPMorgan Chase Bank was 6.77% and 1.88%, respectively.